DMW2151/demo-docker-registry/Readme.md

 ## S 1.0 - Deploy the Registry

 The following generates a self signed cert, generates an htpasswd file, and then deploys the stack of Nginx and the registry to a swarm node.
+Redis is also included in the stack to get (slightly) improved performance on layer caching.

 ```bash
 # This will work if testing on localhost ONLY